platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/create-project.md

       For now, press Enter to select the default number of environments.

-    * `Storage`: You can modify the amount of storage your application can use from the CLI and from the management console as well as upgrade that storage later once your project starts growing.
+    * `Storage`: You can modify the amount of storage your application can use from the CLI and from the Console as well as upgrade that storage later once your project starts growing.

       For now, press Enter to select the default amount of storage.